r3ge/KeydropAutocode/readme.md

 ### 1. Config.js
 If you change any communication with discord you might break the app.

-1.1 2captcha_api_key - This is used to solve captchas.
+1.1 2captcha_api_key - This is used to solve captchas when opening the daily case.
+You will need to enter your own key in order to solve the captcha.

 1.2 discord_token - This is used to communicate with discord.